rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 Depending on the engine and its query plan, this could give the attacker knowledge of intermediate results, or even the full query.
-This threat enables attackers to do obtain insights to user behaviour, which is a privacy concern.
+This vulnerability enables attackers to do obtain insights to user behaviour, which is a privacy concern.
 A more critical problem is when private data is being leaked that normally exists behind access control, such as bank account numbers.

 **Mitigation**

-As this threat is similar to the _cross domain compromise_ and _data theft_ threats in Web browsers.
+As this vulnerability is similar to the _cross domain compromise_ and _data theft_ vulnerabilities in Web browsers.
 A possible solution to it would be in the form of the **_same-origin policy_** that is being employed in most of today's Web browsers.
 In essence, this would mean that intermediate results can not be used across different Fully Qualified Domain Names (FQDN).
 Such a solution would have to be carefully designed as to not lead to significant querying restrictions that would lead to fewer relevant query results.